 Fast forward to adulthood, and that love never went away.
 If anything, it got stronger.
 I became really intentional about what I brought into my life.
 Chemical-free skincare.
 Non-toxic cleaning products.
 Organic food.
 I wanted my home to be a place that supported my health, not silently worked against it.

-So naturally, when I started looking for plants for my own space, I assumed it would be simple.
+So naturally, when I started looking for ASPCA-verified houseplants safe for pets, I assumed it would be simple.
 I mean, plants are natural, right?

 Wrong.

 The research process was absolutely exhausting.
-I'd find a gorgeous plant, get excited, then spend 45 minutes digging through contradictory information trying to figure out if it was safe.
+I'd find a gorgeous plant, get excited, then spend 45 minutes digging through contradictory information trying to figure out if it was safe for cats and dogs.
 One website would say it's fine, another would list it as toxic.
 The ASPCA database would say one thing, botanical guides would say another.

-Nobody was actually specializing in this.
-Nobody was making it their mission to help families like mine bring nature into their homes safely.
+Nobody was actually specializing in pet-safe houseplants.
+Nobody was making it their mission to help families like mine bring nature into their homes safely without hours of research.

 I kept thinking: if I'm struggling with this, and I've been obsessed with plants my entire life, what about everyone else?
-How many people are just avoiding plants altogether because the research is too overwhelming?
-How many are unknowingly bringing dangerous plants home to curious cats or adventurous toddlers?
+How many people are just avoiding houseplants altogether because the research is too overwhelming?
+How many are unknowingly bringing dangerous plants home to curious cats or adventurous dogs?

-And that question is what changed everything.
+And that question changed everything.
 Because I couldn't unsee the problem anymore.